jeff502/GGST-Frame-Data-Discord-Bot/README.md

 Currently, moves cannot be shortened

-All images were provided by https://dustloop.com/wiki/index.php?title=Guilty_Gear_-Strive- Frame data was also courtesy provided by Dustloops and yakiimoninja
+All images were provided by https://dustloop.com/wiki/index.php?title=Guilty_Gear_-Strive- Frame data was also courteously provided by Dustloops and yakiimoninja

 This bot is currently not set to be invited to any server.
 To use this bot, follow these steps: